seanturner/draft-turner-thecurve25519function/draft-turner-thecurve25519function.md

 GF(p): The field with p elements.

+s[t]: The t'th bit of the 255-bit number s.

-_#: Subscript notation, where # is a number or letter
+_#: Subscript notation, where # is a number or letter.

-=: Denotes equal to.
+=: Assignment.

-^: Denotes exponentiation.
+^: Exponentiation.

-+, -, *, /: Denotes addition, subtraction, multiplication, and division.
++, -, *, /: Addition, subtraction, multiplication, and division, respectively.

 Note that all operations are performed modulo p.

 # The Curve25519 Function

 Let p = 2^255 - 19.
 Let E be the elliptic curve with the equation y^2 =
 x^3 + 486662 * x^2 + x over GF(p).

 Each element x of GF(p) has a unique little-endian representation as 32 bytes s[0] ... s[31], such that s[0] + 256 * s[1] + 256^2 *
 s[2] + ... + 256^31 * s[31] is congruent to x modulo p, and s[31]
 is minimal.
 Implementations MUST only produce points in this form.
-On receiving a point, implementations MUST mask the high bit of byte 31 to zero.
+On receiving a point, implementations MUST mask the leftmost bit of byte 31 to zero.
 This is done to preserve compatibility with point formats which reserve the sign bit for use in other protocols and increase resistance to implementation fingerprinting.
 Implementations MUST